rhizoome/git-darcs/README.md

 Just call `git-darcs update`, it will import the current git-commit into darcs.
-If you get new commits eg. using `git pull`, you can call `git-darcs update` and it will import each commit into darcs.
+If you get new commits eg. using `git pull`, you can call `git-darcs update` and it will import each commit into darcs. git-darcs will walk a truly linear git-history, but it has some caveats.
+See: `Linearized history`

 By default the first import is shallow, only importing the current git-commit.
 If you want to import the whole history use `git-darcs update --no-shallow`,